mateusKoppe/generator-batangularjs/README.md

 ```

 ## Subgenerators
-You can use the subgenerators above;
+You can use all the subgenerators above;
 * `$ yo batangularjs:module <module>`
 * `$ yo batangularjs:controller <module> <controller>`
 * `$ yo batangularjs:routes <module>`